 AquariaWise is a participant in the Amazon Associates program and a few other affiliate programs and may earn from qualifying purchases at no extra cost to you.
 However, we have vetted every program in this guide and believe they are the best for generating affiliate revenue.
 You can read our full affiliate disclosure in our privacy notice.

 Freshwater shrimp are beautiful additions to any aquarium, especially one densely planted, or in need of a cleaning crew.
-Most shrimp species will scavenge on uneaten fish food, while others eat algae, dead and living plants, and even decaying worms.
+Most shrimp species (see available freshwater species) will scavenge on uneaten fish food, while others eat algae, dead and living plants, and even decaying worms.

 However, the biggest challenge of keeping shrimp in tanks is they make part of the fish food chain, and most large and medium-sized aquarium fish won’t hesitate to eat them.
-Usually, the rule of thumb is if the shrimp fits in the mouth, then it is fair game.
+Usually, the rule of thumb is if the shrimp can fit in the mouth, then it is fair game.

 That said, it does not mean that you can’t keep shrimp with fish in the same aquarium, some fish species are quite peaceful, while others feed on plant matter and algae, hence won’t bother your shrimp.

 In this article, we will look at ten peaceful fish you can keep with freshwater shrimp, without the shrimp turning into a quick snack.

 10 Peaceful Fish That Make Good Shrimp Tankmates